Title IX and Sexual Violence

 Any student, faculty, staff member or applicant for admission who has concerns about sex discrimination or sexual misconduct is encouraged to seek the assistance of a Title IX Coordinator.

-Vice President for Student Engagement &
+Associate Vice President for Student Affairs &